morse-simulator/morse/doc/morse/user/multinode/hla.rst

   The ``http_proxy`` variable is not directly used in MORSE/HLA as, most of the time, it causes some simulation mistakes.

 * ``CERTI_FOM_PATH``: this variable is only relevant for the RTIG.
-It indicates where to find the FOM file, that lists all the messages that can be exchanged on the HLA simulation.
-This FOM file is installed with MORSE, so if you have installed MORSE on the computer where you launch the RTIG, you have to define this variable as::
+It says where to find the FOM file that lists all the messages that can be exchanged in the HLA simulation.
+This FOM file is installed with MORSE, so if you have installed MORSE on the computer where you launch the RTIG, you must define this variable as::

   $ export CERTI_FOM_PATH=$MORSE_ROOT/share/federations:$CERTI_FOM_PATH